Real-world setup

 - Single-chip Bitaxe models like the Gamma and Ultra live in the ~1 TH/s class.
 The Hex jumps you into the 3+ TH/s class with six BM1366 chips working together.

-- NerdQaxe++ Remastered and Zyber rigs push you into the 6+ and 10+ TH/s classes respectively.
+- NerdQaxe++ Remastered and Zyber-series rigs jump you into the 6+ TH/s and 10+ TH/s classes, respectively, very quickly.

 The Hex cuts a clean middle lane: